eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ## Conclusion

 It is absolutely undeniable that, with perfectly informed voters who fill out their ballots completely and accurately, STAR is an objectively more accurate mechanism than Approval.
 That granularity is a genuine strength when the data is high quality.
 However, that granularity becomes a liability when the data you collect is noisy or incomplete.
+Low quality data acts like sand in the gears, making the system no better than a simpler system like single-round Approval.

-Based on this, I would say that for something like a City Council trying to decide between a few different options for a new park, STAR would be an excellent choice.
-Highly informed voters who will give full and thoughtful scores to all available options could be easily expected to produce higher quality outcomes than the council members simply approving of which options they like.
+And based on my findings, I would say that for something like a City Council trying to decide between a few different options for a new park (where the voter assumptions are very likely accurate), STAR would be an excellent choice.
+Highly informed voters who will give full and thoughtful scores to all available options matches better with the assumptions that underly VSE, and it could be easily expected to produce higher quality outcomes than the council members simply approving of which options they like.

 *Electing that city council*, however, is a different story.
 I do not find it plausible that voters are going to be able to give thoughtful and accurate scores to all candidates for a local election.
 A simpler system like Approval, with a delayed runoff, seems more likely to produce better outcomes if the data collected from voters is likely low quality.
 Under such conditions, the gain from even just single-round Approval to STAR appears to be negligible.

 Specifically, the proposal to eliminate the primary process in favor of a single round STAR vote instead seems like the worst of both worlds for public political elections.
-If there is anything I have taken away from this project is that a delayed runoff is of **enormous benefit**.
+If there is anything I have taken away from this project, it's that a delayed runoff is of **enormous benefit**.
 And given that the standard is already to have two elections, a winnowing primary process that feeds into a general election, I see no *serious* downside to a second election (ex. cost, turnout, etc.).

 A narrowing process seems absolutely necessary, and using the simple Approval system for that winnowing seems to be the most robust and politically viable option.
 It scales exceptionally well to crowded fields, compared to a ranking or scoring system, and eliminates the vote splitting we see in the Plurality Top-2 systems used in Washington and California.
 If 61 candidates on the ballot is a possibility, then Approval is the only system that can handle that without completely overbloating the ballot and overwhelming voters.